telerik/maui-docs/controls/combobox/configuration.md

 * `DropDownWidth`(`double`)&mdash;Defines the width of the dropdown of the control.
 * `DropDownHeight`(`double`)&mdash;Defines the height of the dropdown of the control.
+* `DropDownVerticalOffset`(`double`)&mdash;Defines the vertical offset of the drop down part of the control.
+This property allows an option to modify the control with no space between the ComboBox and the dropdown.
 * `IsDropDownOpen`(`bool`)&mdash;Defines whether the dropdown part of the control is opened.
 The default value is `true`.
 * `IsDropdownClosedOnSelection`(`bool`)&mdash;Defines whether the dropdown will be closed when the item is selected or deselected.
 The default value is `true`.